11 Smart Ecommerce Promotion Ideas

 By the way, we also found this mystery offer on Puravida’s site quite interesting.

 Pro Tip: Have a look at this article to know more about targeted offer discounts.

 #10 Leverage Referral Programs

-Puravida has another interesting ecommerce promotion strategy.
+Here's one of the best eCommerce promotion ideas by Puravida.
 They use ‘refer-a-friend’ scheme to create brand awareness and drive traffic to their e-shop.
 On the surface, it is word-of-mouth marketing.
 Just make sure this program link is easy to spot on your website.
 You can add the link to your navigation, as an exit-intent pop-up or even on hello bar.
 Furthermore, make sure you explain the program in simple terms so that people actually sign-up for it.

 #11 Run Contests

 Contests are a brilliant way to get a word out about your brand.
 Not only does it excite your existing customers but also others who hear about you through social media or their friends.
 To further expand your reach you can partner with other brands and leave no stone unturned to get maximum people to know about it.